 Contractors are especially helpful to growing businesses because they relieve some of the workload and allow core staff to focus on the big picture.
 But how well do you know the people that your company has come to rely on?
 Do you know if your contractors are uninsured, unlicensed, or close to having their licenses expire?
 Do you have information stored on their safety, health, or violations records?

-There are risks associated with hiring contractors who may not be qualified for certain jobs, or have inadequate coverage.
+Proper contractor compliance management is crucial for your company if you hire contractors.
+There are major risks associated with hiring contractors who may not be qualified for certain jobs, or have inadequate coverage.
 At best, the consequence could be a lawsuit, at the worst it could cost you the company.

-Without help it won’t be an easy job keeping track of and managing your contractors.
+Keeping track of all these extra personnel on staff and overall contractor management won’t be an easy job without help though.
 The good news is that Rapid Contractor Management by Rapid Global can make this job easier for you.
-Our contractor management system streamlines processes by keeping track of what you need to know about your contractors, including company details, insurance coverage, work-cover registration, licenses, SWMS and more.
+Our contractor management system streamlines processes by keeping track of what you need to know about your contractors, including company details, insurance coverage, work cover registration, licenses, SWMS and more.

 It’s not just about keeping track of contractors, it’s also about keeping uninsured ones away from company premises or dangerous worksites.
 Rapid Contractor Management, when used with a swipe card site access system, has safeguards in place that can prevent uninsured contractors from entering worksites where accidents – and lawsuits – are always a possibility.